The Future of Work Initiative

 The gig economy, has become a major aspect of the labor landscape and has disrupted numerous markets, from transportation to healthcare to meal delivery.
 While the income derived from emergent online labor markets often varies significantly, decreased job security and higher unemployment rates have nonetheless drawn workers to gig platforms.

-Professor Erina Ytsma, in collaboration with Professor Geoffrey Parker of Dartmouth University, is examining the ways in which temporary work markets, such as gig platforms, could be leveraged to provide skills training for blue-collar workers.
+We are examining the ways in which temporary work markets, such as gig platforms, could be leveraged to provide skills training for blue-collar workers.
 This research aims to inform the kinds of policies and institutions that can support income risk mitigation for employees, as well as assess the effect of numerous factors, such as training, pay level, income uncertainty and job risk, on employee productivity, career paths and well-being.

 Better Videos for Better Education